ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

 reuse organoid segmentation models.
 The helper scripts keep all training artefacts alongside the project data (under `cellpose_organoid_workspace/`) so the git repository never accumulates large `.npy` or model files.
+If you switch to manual labeling in the Cellpose GUI (common when refining individual organoids), open the same projection folders, adjust the parameters as needed (e.g. diameter = 1500, flow threshold = 0.1, cellprob = ‑0.6), and save.
+The GUI writes the `_seg.npy`/`_cp_masks.png` files next to each TIFF; automated scripts detect those and skip regeneration, so both manual and automatic routes share the same on-disk layout.

 > **Launching CellProfiler / Cellpose**
 >